datatogether/learning/replicate-with-control/README.md

 * Note the size, (in this case 999kb) and compare with the amount of room available on your hard drive -- ask yourself, will it fit?
 If so, proceed!

-* Look under the "Content" heading to see the name of the actual file that's located at that URL -- click the file name, in this case as shown in the above screenshot, the name is "CAFO_Density.zip" which will take you to the content page, shown below:
+* Look under the "Content" heading to see the name of the actual file that's located at that URL -- click the file name, in this case as shown in the above screenshot, the name is `CAFO_Density.zip` which will take you to the content page, shown below:

 ><img src="images/screenshot-CAFO-content.png" width=300>